Last updated: 17.11.2025

 More tips and tricks on how to use AI Assist for the coding process can be found in our blog post.

-To generate AI-assisted subcode suggestions, open the context menu of a code and choose AI Assist > Suggest Subcodes.
-Select your preferred language and optionally, request that AI Assist include examples for each subcode as a bullet list.
+Researchers often begin the coding process with broad, more general codes, which are refined in a second step, for example, to capture different dimensions or aspects of a phenomenon more precisely.
+AI Assist can support you in this process as well.
+To generate AI-assisted subcode suggestions, open the context menu of a code and select AI Assist > Suggest Subcodes.
+Choose the desired language.
+Optionally, you can instruct AI Assist to provide examples for each subcode.
 The code suggestions will be stored in the code's memo.
-If you're satisfied with them, you can create and apply them to your data, either manually or using AI Coding as described in Step 4.
+If you are satisfied with the suggestions, you can create and apply them to your data, either manually or using AI coding, as described in the section AI Coding.

-Step six of AI for literature reviews: Aggregate your literature review results
+Step five of AI for literature reviews: Analyze & aggregate your results

-For topic-related summaries, you can summarize the coded segments of a particular code.
-For example, summarize how "happiness" was operationalized across different studies.
-Access this feature from the AI Assist tab or the context menu of a code and the AI-generated summary will be stored as a code memo.
-If you've used a code multiple times in the same document, use the Summary Grid to summarize these multiple occurrences.
-Open the Summary Grid window, click the AI Assist icon, and follow the prompts to generate your summary.
+For theme-specific summaries, you can summarize the coded segments of a particular code.
+For example, you might summarize how “happiness” has been operationalized across different studies.
+This feature can be accessed in the AI Assist tab or via the context menu of a code.
+The AI-generated summary will be saved as a code memo.
+If a code appears multiple times in the same document, the Summary Grid is particularly useful for consolidating these occurrences.
+Open the Summary Grid window, click the AI Assist icon, and follow the instructions to create your summary.

-From here, you can continue your analysis with MAXQDA's Overview and Summary Tables to further aggregate your results.
-Create visual representations of your data using MAXQDA's Visualization Tools and synthesize your findings with the Questions-Themes-Theories tool to write up your literature review or report.
+Besides AI-based features, MAXQDA offers many other features that can facilitate your literature review.
+You can continue your analysis using MAXQDA’s Overview and Summary Tables to further consolidate your results.
+You can create visualizations with MAXQDA’s Visual Tools and you can synthesize your findings using the Questions-Themes-Theories tool to write your literature review or report.

 Literature about literature reviews and analysis